acosgames/acosgames.github.io/docs/concepts.md

 ## Game Server

 The server is responsible for building the **game state** that is automatically synchronized to all clients.

+There is a helper file used on the game-server side also called [acosg.js](https://github.com/acosgames/tictactoe/blob/main/game-server/acosg.js).
+Its a wrapper to help simplify using the globals listed below.

+See the [index.js](https://github.com/acosgames/tictactoe/blob/main/game-server/index.js) and [game.js](https://github.com/acosgames/tictactoe/blob/main/game-server/game.js) for the usage of the helper file.

 Your server code will be run inside a JS virtual machine, and you will have access to the **globals** object.